September 1, 1969, Berkshire UFO incident

-The Labor Day 1969 UFO Incident occurred on the night of September 1, 1969 in Berkshire County, Massachusetts when over 250 people reported witnessing a UFO.
-The incident has been deemed a "significantly historic and true event" by the Great Barrington Historical Society and Massachusetts historians.
+The Labor Day 1969 UFO Incident allegedly occurred on the night of September 1, 1969, in Berkshire County, Massachusetts when over 250 people allegedly reported witnessing a UFO, according to UFO Park enthusiasts.
+The incident has been deemed a "significantly historic and true event" by the Great Barrington Historical Society and Massachusetts historians, though other local historians and journalists have expressed doubts.
+Despite being depicted as the most-seen UFO in the history of Berkshire County, no tangible record of any report made at the time to police or media has ever been found.

 Alleged off-world incidents

+The people involved in this incident and especially those who claim to have been pulled into the UFO take offense to it being called an abduction.
+They have never used the word abduction to describe the encounters.
+This is different from other notable UFO sightings in the United States.

-The most famous encounter from this incident occurred in Sheffield near Old Covered Bridge.
+The most famous encounter from this incident was alleged to occur in Sheffield near Old Covered Bridge.
 Thomas Reed and his family were crossing the bridge when they saw a disc-shaped object hovering in the air.
 Reed described the craft as a "white orb" that was "bigger than a football field".
 They tried escaping the UFO by continuing to drive down Covered Bridge Lane, but the craft followed them.
 Reed says the car was engulfed in light as they were pulled into the UFO.
 When Reed took a polygraph test, he was found to be 99.1% truthful.

 Another alleged off-world incident that happened occurred at Lake Mansfield in Great Barrington.
 Melanie Kirchdorfer and her family had gone to the lake, and when her father backed into the parking lot a very bright light engulfed their car.
 Everyone in the car began to panic.
 Her father decided to chase the light, despite Melanie begging him not to.
 She and her sister began to shake in fear.
 Her sister did not remember anything after that.
 However, she remembered levitating and then being on a ship.
 She then remembered being laid out while in it.
 Tom Warner remembered seeing Melanie to the right of him on the ship.
 He recalled seeing total fear on her face.
 However, she did not remember seeing him.
 She recalled being in a room with several other children.
 Suddenly, the other children began to disappear, one by one.
 After that, she woke up at the lake by herself.
 She then had to walk home.
 Meanwhile, Tom remembered at the same time being laid down on his back at the other end of his family's property.